scegob/rockPaperScissors/README.md

 # rockPaperScissors

 I was practicing JavaScript by creating different porjects.
-Code along with codecademy to learn the fundamentals of js.
 This was my first JavaScript project where I used switch case.
 This is my favorite piece of code in the js file.

 // computer's choice